DanielTsarof/Price-Checker/README.md

   if something doesn't work try to change user agen in get_html function

-  # This is early build.
+  # This is the early build.
 Application is not fully tested yet.